seanstev0710/Minecraft_Turtle_Programs/README.md

 #Demo

-Created a .md file for the my first Git, as a practice
+Edited a .md file for the my first Git, as a practice